NACDL - National Association of Criminal Defense Lawyers

 In United States v.
 Chatrie, No. 3:19-cr-130 (E.D.
 Va.), Okello Chatrie was charged with armed robbery based on Google Sensorvault location data obtained by law enforcement via a geofence warrant.
 Chatrie is represented by Michael Price, Senior Litigation Counsel for the Fourth Amendment Center, and Laura Koenig, a public defender in the Eastern District of Virginia.
 According to The Washington Post, prosecutors have called the case the first of its kind.

 Since 2017, the Baltimore Public Defender’s Office has called over 2,000 convictions into question related to police misconduct.
 In one instance, a Baltimore Police Department body-worn camera appeared to show an officer planting drugs at the scene of an arrest.
 As law enforcement agencies are increasingly using surveillance tools and forensic technologies to identify and arrest suspects in criminal investigations, defense attorneys are faced with the challenge of both defending their clients and holding police accountable for misconduct and abuse.
 How can criminal defense attorneys turn police technologies on police departments in criminal proceedings?
-From police drones to body cameras, this webinar will guide the criminal defense bar through the functionality, technological limitations, and legal challenges of litigating police technology in criminal cases.

 This two-day CLE conference discussed the government's use of technologically advanced investigative techniques in criminal cases, and the issues raised by those techniques under the Fourth Amendment and other federal law.